SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- Create a footer that displays 3 filter buttons.
-- Update the service to add a changeFilter method.
+- We add a counter to the footer.
-- In the footer html render the selected filter.
+- We add logic in html to hide the footer when no tasks exist
+- We add a counter of how mant tasks are still active
+- We dd logic for the items left text to show plural 's' when more than 1

 ### Refrences :